eagle840/killercoda-labs/workInProgress/pythonvenv2/step2.md

 7. `-vvv`: This flag is used to increase the verbosity level of the output.
 In this case, `-vvv` means very verbose output, which will provide detailed information about the installation process, including debugging information.

+Using `python3.8 -u -m pip install click -vvv` instead of just `pip install click` can be beneficial in certain scenarios:

+1. **Version Control**: By specifying `python3.8`, you are explicitly stating which Python version's `pip` you want to use.
+This can be helpful in environments where multiple Python versions are installed, ensuring that the correct version of `pip` is used.

+2. **Virtual Environments**: When working with virtual environments, specifying the Python version ensures that the package is installed in the correct environment.
+This helps avoid conflicts with packages installed in other environments.

+3. **Isolation**: Using the full path to the Python interpreter (`python3.8`) ensures that the `pip` command is executed in the context of that specific Python version.
+This can be useful in cases where you want to isolate the installation to a specific Python version.

+4. **Debugging**: The `-vvv` flag increases the verbosity of the output, providing more detailed information about the installation process.
+This can be helpful for debugging installation issues or understanding the dependencies being installed.

+Overall, using `python3.8 -u -m pip install click -vvv` provides more control and visibility over the package installation process, which can be useful in complex or specific environments.